LeonardosGitHub/AIProgram-github.io/index.md

-# AI Research, learnings, and Thoughts
+# AI Research, Learnings, and Thoughts

 ## Goals
 - Begin to understand AI and Emerging Technologies